Heavenly Buttermilk Scones

 Instructions

-- Place the scone dough onto a floured work surface.
+A round, unbaked buttermilk scone dough on a floured surface.

 Notes